 Exemptions and non-taxation of agricultural income in India have recently been the subject of debate.
 Should agriculture income be taxed?
-What are the difficulties to charge agricultural Income Taxation in India?
+What are the difficulties of charging agricultural Income Taxation in India?
 Read further to know more.

 Nearly all nations, especially developing ones where agriculture is still a large industry and provides employment and a means of subsistence for a sizable portion of the population.

 In India, agriculture is regarded to be the Country’s main occupation.
-India’s sizable rural population, frequently serves as their sole source of income.
+India’s sizable rural population frequently serves as their sole source of income.
 For its basic food needs, the nation as a whole is totally dependent on agriculture.
-The government has implemented several programmes, laws, and other steps to encourage expansion in this industry.
+The government has implemented several programs, laws, and other steps to encourage expansion in this industry.